cwmarris/seedigital-ai-performance-appraisal/AZURE_DEVOPS_SETUP.md

 4. **Get Repository URL**
    - After creating the project, navigate to "Repos" > "Files"
-   - Click "Clone" button
+   - You'll see several options.
+Since you already have the repository in GitHub, choose:
+     - **"Push an existing repository from command line"** (or similar option)
-   - Copy the HTTPS URL: `https://dev.azure.com/seedigitalAI/seedigital-performance-appraisal-system/_git/seedigital-performance-appraisal-system`
+   - Copy the HTTPS URL shown (e.g., `https://dev.azure.com/seedigitalAI/seedigital-performance-appraisal-system/_git/seedigital-performance-appraisal-system`)
+   - This is the URL you'll use to add Azure DevOps as a remote

 #### Step 2: Add Azure Remote to Local Repository